svub/whatsapp-rest-webservice/README.md

     python manage.py runserver

-Run the service publically - you'll need sudo to run a service on port 80.
+Run the service publically - you'll need sudo to run a service on port 80 - or use a port like 8000 to run it without sudo.

     sudo python manage.py runserver 0.0.0.0:80